Émilie Barthe: Relationship with Wilfrid Laurier

-Sir Wilfrid Laurier began to realize the potential damage of the rumours, he returned Barthe's letters to her and in 1901, he positioned Joseph Lavergne from Ottawa to Montreal.
+When Laurier began to realize the potential damage of the rumours, he returned Barthe's letters to her and in 1901 transferred Joseph Lavergne from Ottawa to Montreal.
 He limited his communication by sending his regards to her through her husband and children.

-Armand Renaud Lavergne is widely thought to be the illegitimate son between Émilie Barthe and Sir Wilfrid Laurier.
-When Renaud Lavergne was younger he bore an uncanny facial resemblance to Laurier.
+Armand Lavergne is widely thought to be the illegitimate son of Barthe and Laurier.
+When Armand was younger, he bore a facial resemblance to Laurier, which was remarked on at the time.

 Later life

 In 1922, her husband, Joseph Lavergne died.
-On October 15, 1924, at the age of 75, Émilie joined the Grey Nuns as a recluse.
+On October 15, 1924, at the age of 75, Barthe joined the Grey Nuns as a recluse.

 The loss of her eldest child and only daughter, Gabrielle, in 1928, sent Barthe into a depression.

-Barthe would eventually die on May 10, 1930.
+Barthe died on May 10, 1930.
 She was buried in Arthabaska.